SAITPublic/PIMLibrary/tools/profiler/visualizer/README.md

 Requirements-
-The modules depend on bokeh python library for generating visualizations.
+The modules depend on bokeh and pandas python library for generating visualizations.
 To install use-
 ```
 pip install bokeh
+pip intsall pandas
 ```

 Testing -